Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 #### Bias and Variance
 * High bias means the model is underfitting, which means the model is too simple.
 * High variance means the model is overfitting, which means the model is too complex.
+* To establish a baseline we can look at human-level performance, or look at the performance of current models if there are any.

+#### Machine Learning Development Process
+* The iterative loop Andrew suggests:
+  1. Choose an architecture.
+  2. Train the model.
+  3. Evaluate the model.
+  4. Analyze the results.
+  5. Iterate.
+* Error analysis is the process of looking at the misclassifications and trying to understand why the model is making those mistakes.
+By categorizing misclassifications, we can try to understand what the model is doing wrong and try to fix it, and look at where to focus our efforts.
+* Adding more data is tempting, but it is not always the best solution.
+A better approach might be to evaluate which _type_ of data is necessary, and then try to get more of that type of data.
+This could boost performance more than just adding more data.
+  * One way to add more data would be to augment the data we already have. __Data augmentation__ is the process of creating new data from the data we already have.
+    * For example, if we have a dataset of images of cats, we could rotate the images, flip them, and change the brightness of the images to create new images.
+* It might be better to take a data-centric approach to machine learning, compared to a conventional model-centric approach.
+  * __Transfer Learning__ is the process of using a model that has already been trained on a different dataset to train a model on a new dataset.
+    * For example, we could use a model that has already been trained on the ImageNet dataset to train a model on the MNIST dataset.
+  * To apply transfer learning we would take a trained model and replace the last layer with a new layer that is specific to thenew dataset.

 __In progress...__